 Not only do reference checks allow you to verify facts from CV, cover letters, and interviews, but they also provide you the opportunity to learn about a job candidate through the eyes of another professional.
 This can be a make or break moment for the job candidate.
 Ensure you have a list of questions you would ideally like to cover off at this point so you can gain comfort.

-If you would like to evaluate your hiring processes as you seek to reduce the risk of a "bad hire" why not complete our Hiring Checklist exercise.
+Also don't forget, if you would like to evaluate your hiring processes as you seek to reduce the risk of a "bad hire" why not complete our Hiring Checklist exercise.